 MoHFW Gazette: ONE donor gamete permitted when a District Medical Board certifies medical necessity.
 Child must retain at least one gamete from the intending couple.
 Single women unchanged — self-eggs + donor sperm.
 THIS IS THE CURRENTLY APPLICABLE LAW.

-Who Is Eligible to Commission Surrogacy? - Intending Parent Criteria
+Who Is Eligible for Surrogacy? — Intending Parent Criteria

-Surrogacy in India is a medical necessity pathway – not an elective choice.
-Eligibility is narrow, age-bound, and requires independent certification by a government District Medical Board.
+Surrogacy under Indian law is a medical-necessity pathway — not an elective reproductive choice.
+Eligibility is narrowly defined, age-bound, and requires independent certification by a government District Medical Board.

 Married Couple Eligibility